AbedSoleymani/DataStructures-Algorithms/README.md

 One dumb method to solve 0-1 knapsack problem is _Brute Force_ Solution which considers all possible combinations which has the complexity of $O(2^n)$ (polynomial complexity) which $n$ is the total number of objects.

+## Dynamic Programming
+**Dynamic programming** is a method used in computer science and mathematics to solve problems by breaking them down into smaller subproblems and solving each subproblem only once.
+The solutions to the subproblems are stored in a table or memoization array, so that they can be reused when needed to solve larger subproblems or the original problem.

+It can solve problems in *polynomial time* $O(n^c)$ which a naive approach solves them in *exponential time* $O(c^n)$.
+As a result, dynamic programming is less or more an optimization technique which optimise the solution.
+Sometimes we can add some heuristics to reduce the complexity to a *linear* one $O(n)$.

+Problems that can be solved by DP should have these properties:
+1. ***Optimal substructure:*** The optimal solution to the problem can be found by combining the optimal solutions to its subproblems.
+In other words, the optimal solution to the problem can be computed by using the optimal solutions to the subproblems.
+2. ***Overlapping subproblems:***  The problem can be broken down into smaller subproblems, and the solutions to these subproblems are reused to solve the larger problem.
+These subproblems must overlap, meaning that the same subproblem is solved multiple times.
+3. ***Subproblems can be solved independently:***  The subproblems should be independent of each other, meaning that the solution to one subproblem does not affect the solution to another subproblem.

+DP problems fall into two main group:
+1. ***Combinatoric problems*** that want to **count** something:
+    - How many steps needed to get from point A to B
+    - How many ways needed to complete ...
+2. ***Optimization problems*** that want the minimum number of something:
+    - What us the minimum number of steps needed to get from point A to B
+    - What is the minimum number of ways needed to complete ...
+    - What is the mximum profit of buying or selling a stock

+The data structure for the dynamic programming buffer can be a _list_ or _dictionary_.
+The choice depends on several factors, including the specific problem, the nature of the data, and the operations performed on the buffer.
+List is more memory efficient, faster to search, and simpler, especially when the state space can be represented using sequential indices.
+Dictionary, on the other hand, is more flexible in associating values with specific keys (states), which can be useful when working with complex and un-ordered state representations (e.g., Q-learning).

+There are two main approaches to dynamic programming:

+1. Top-Down Approach (Memoization): In this approach, the problem is solved recursively by breaking it down into smaller subproblems.
+The solutions to these subproblems are stored in a memoization table to avoid redundant calculations.
+2. Bottom-Up Approach (Tabulation): In this approach, the problem is solved iteratively by building up the solution from the bottom (i.e., the smallest subproblems) to the top (i.e., the original problem).
+The solutions to subproblems are stored in a table as they are computed.